-S117 expenditure - East Riding of Yorkshire Place (£10.862m in 2022/23, £10,327m in 2021/22): East Riding of Yorkshire Place has apportioned the total amount of S117 expenditure per the ledger between MHIS and non-MHIS categories on the basis of the 2022/23 Plan.
-There is no evidence of clinician involvement in determining the proportion of the expenditure that is related to MHIS categories.
+• East Riding of Yorkshire Place - £6.6m (£6.1m in 2022/23).
+The Place has apportioned the total amount of expenditure per the ledger on specialist hospital placements and total S117 expenditure between MHIS and non-MHIS categories on the basis of the 2022/23 Plan.
+The ICB explained that the data capture for the S117 / Mental Health out of area placements with the Commissioning Team has been unreliable and as a result, the actual for 2022/23 and 2023/24 for Mental Health / Learning Disabilities / Psychiatric Intensive Care Unit total was apportioned on the basis of the 2022/23 plan.
 We note that this is consistent with the treatment in the prior year and the difference would not have impacted on the overall achievements of the MHIS target.